 Reading Part Five – Ten points.

 You are given a text with 11 missing words.
 The task is to add the missing words to the text.
 Unlike part four, no possible answers are given.
-The missing words are words like, prepositions, auxiliary verbs, pronouns, conjunctions etc. The first missing word is given to you as an example.
+The missing words are words like prepositions, auxiliary verbs, pronouns, conjunctions etc. The first missing word is always given to you as an example.

 You can download an example of Reading Part Five here.